Silkwoman: Silkwomen to Mary I, Elizabeth I, and Anne of Denmark

 Marie Wilkinson was a silkwoman to Mary I of England, and was paid £200 in September 1553 by order of the Privy Council probably for works for Mary's coronation.
 She gave Queen Mary a "fair purse" as a New Year's Day gift in 1557.
 Wilkinson supplied Spanish lace, made clothes and shoes for Jane Foole, and provided materials to the Queen's French-born embroiderer, Guillaume Brellant or Brallot, (who had come to London from Normandy by May 1524 and worked with the English embroiderers William Ibgrave and Stephen Humble), for a rich litter of black velvet.
 Mrs Baull or Ball and Mrs Malrye provided "silkwomen's stuff" for saddles.

 While Princess Elizabeth was at Hatfield House in 1551, Elizabeth Slannyng brought her velvet and silks.
 Alice Smythe and Alice Montague served the royal wardrobe and Elizabeth I as queen.
 Montague supplied "bone lace wrought with silver and spangles" in June 1572 and Mrs Swegoo, perhaps a "tirewoman", worked on head dresses for actors in The Masque of Discord and Peace.

-Dorothy Speckard was Elizabeth's silkwoman from 1601.
-She washed and mended one the queen's favourite riding outfits, a safeguard and jupe embroidered with stars of Venice silver and gold wheat ears.
-Dorothy Speckard continued to work for Anne of Denmark.
-Another silkwoman serving Anne of Denmark in London was the French-born Esther or Hester Le Tellier née Granges, who is thought to have been the aunt of the miniature painter David des Granges.
-She had an annual salary of £20 in 1606.